Alanoud2020/Mini-Project/README.md

   • Only admins shall be able to add/update/delete papers, authors and topics.
   • Users shall be able to separately view all authors, papers and topics in the system.
   • Users shall be able to view all papers of an author.
   • Users shall be able to view  result by topic and which paper this  was achieved.
   • Users shall be able to view papers on a specific topic.

+## CHANGE DATABASE SETTINGS:

+As per the need we can change the DB to any on the following file app.py

+    connection = pymysql.connect(host='localhost',
+                             user='root',
+                             password='',
+                             db='app_test',
+                             charset='utf8mb4',
+                             cursorclass=pymysql.cursors.DictCursor)

+## FILE DESCRIPTION

+    Templates:
+	    In /Code/templates
+	Static:
+	    In  /Code/static